-Preceptor Pi Chapter of Beta Sigma Phi met Oct.
-5 at the 10th Street Pizza Hut.
-Jeri Brozek served as hostess and co-hostess.
+Preceptor Pi Chapter of Beta Sigma Phi met May 10 at the home of Judy Krebaum, who also served as co-hostess.
 President Brenda Black led the meeting.

 Page 1 of 1